bioconda/bioconda.github.io/_sources/tutorials/2024-adding-bioinformatic-software-to-bioconda.rst.txt

 This is simply a shell script that is run during the build process after cloning of the source code.
 The commands executed in this script are run in a specific build environment.

-The purpose of this script varies, so I can't give a precise definition or explicit steps for writing one, but in my experience it is most often used in cases of:
+This script should produce a working tool based on the given sources.
+This might include:

-- Tools that need to be compiled from source code (e.g. C++ tools and ``make install``).
+- Compiling a tool from source (e.g. building C++ tools or running ``make install``).
-- Tools that are simply just an executable binary that needs to be linked or copied to the ``bin/`` of the eventual conda environment (e.g. Java ``.jar`` files).
+- Copying/linking existing executables into the ``bin/`` of the eventual conda environment (e.g. Java ``.jar`` files).
-- Tools that have additional 'auxiliary' or 'helper' scripts outside of (and in addition to) the main tool that also need to be copied to the ``bin/`` of the eventual conda environment.
+- Copying/linking additional 'auxiliary' or 'helper' scripts  into the ``bin/`` of the eventual conda environment.
 - Patching files to allow them to run (often for simple patching with e.g. ``sed``, more complex patching can use a git style ``patch`` file specified in the ``meta.yaml``).

   - Patching can be stuff like adding a ``shebang`` at the top of a file